 1.16 To replace to similar or equal value any appliances or furniture which has ceased to function as originally intended as promptly as possible or to give authority to the Tenant to replace such an item to similar or equal value and to reimburse the Tenant promptly;

 1.17 To ensure all doors, windows and entrances and exits to the property are kept to a secure standard of repair and to replace or fix any insecure locks or lock/handle door furniture;

 2. THE TENANT AGREES:

-2.1 To pay the rent, without deductions, on the days and in the manner aforesaid, a late payment charge of £12.00 per week,(on rent that is more than 14 days overdue from the due rent date); failure to pay the rent will result in termination of the Agreement under section 8 of the Landlord Tenant Act (see attached grounds for repossession of property);
+2.1 To pay the rent, without deductions, on the days and in the manner aforesaid, a late charge of 3% above the Bank of England base rate in interest on late payments that is more than 14 days overdue from the date the rent was due to the date it is paid; failure to pay the rent will result in termination of the Agreement under section 8 of the Landlord Tenant Act (see attached grounds for repossession of property);

 2.2 To pay the Landlord (or his agent) upon the signing hereof a deposit equivalent to 1 (one) month’s rent to be held by the landlord (or the agent for the landlord) against any liability of the tenant arising under this agreement, which will include non-payment of rent and any dilapidations;

 2.3 To keep ALL parts of the premises including the Landlord’s fixtures and fittings in a good and tenable state of repair, in exclusion of fair wear and tear, and not to cause obstruction or offence to neighboring properties when disposing of refuse on allocated local authority refuse collection days.

 2.4 Not to assign, underlet, sublet, part with, share possession or occupation of the property or any part thereof without the knowledge and consent of the Landlord;